idia640/presentations/week05/PITCHME.md

 - Associative learning.
 Another kind of learning is a stimulus-stimulus learning where two stimuli occur in close proximity driving a cause-effect relationship.

 When learning, an important thing to understand is what happens during forgetting, when there is no re-inforcement by association.

 - **Spontaneous recovery** can occur when extinction of the association has occurred and there is a long delay.
 The previous pattern will re-emerge, though not as strongly.
 - There is also a **savings effect** where less time is required to learn than the first time; the association is not entirely gone.

 - Procedural memory

 Motor memory needs to go through a process of consolidation to become more permanent and enduring.
 If there is declarative knowledge acquired prior to learning a motor skill, it may delay consolidation making it more likely to be forgotten.

 **Negative transfer** occurs when someone has learned a skill and then learned a new, closely related one.
 For example, going from a standard-shift car to automatic.
 There is overlap between old and new information.
 Those older traces are so storing, they are activated when trying to learn something new and this blocks acquisition of new information.

 You can test implicit memory indirectly via priming.
 Priming occurs when people can more quickly and accurately retrieve information because of prior exposure. **Repetition priming** involves a decrease in neural activity in some areas, such as the visual cortex.

 Previously processed images prime the usual pathways so that they are processed faster in the future.
 And more canonical or typical objects in typical views recognized more quickly.
 There is biased competition between priming and top-down information.

 Such images are  sensitive to the level of representation.
 For example, reading a list of words will elicit faster responses to recognition of those words out-of-context such as within a paragraph.
-If a paragraph had been read earlier, it may be read faster later, though not individual words in a word list out-of-context.
+But if a paragraph had been read earlier, it may be read faster later, though not the individual words in a word list out-of-context.

 - Explicit (semantic or episodic) memory.
 Expressly memorized.
 Visual patterns and associations must be the focus of attention to make it into visual working memory.
 Also connections must be made between visual and verbal.
 24-hour consolidation.

 While I won’t spend any time on episodic memory (memory of events), both semantic memory and episodic memory are a kind of declarative memory that contrasts with procedural and implicit memory above.
-Semantic memory builds upon nondeclarative memory such as native language competency, which is acquired very young.
+Semantic memory builds upon non-declarative memory such as native language competency, which is acquired very young.
 Semantic memories are generalized and "encyclopedic" - they are not tied to time or place.
 They are also highly inter-related and decay over time.
 To learn declarative information, you need to be consciously aware during learning.

 Semantic memory is structured based on shared aspects of meaning.
 For example, when you think of a dog, you may consider that it’s a sort of animal and has four legs and a tail.
 When you think of a tail, you consider that some breeds are known for docked tails.
 Concepts are activated via spreading.
 Spreading activation may also affected by emotion — an example cited is that people respond after to happy words when in a happy mood and after to sad words in a sad move (Olafson & Ferraro 2001) [Note: check to see if this study has been replicated successfully!]

 Unlike repetition priming, **semantic priming** occurs at the unit of a "concept" and brings with it related concepts.
 Such priming helps people detect inconsistencies in conversation.
 If some unexpected word is spoken, your brain starts to work harder to figure out what is going on.
 And this happens in a very regular way about 400ms after the inconsistency.

+---

+# Learning is the acquisition and containment of information

+Note:

+This contrasts with memory which is the ability to contain and make use of information.

 ---